Who we ARE

 Dr. Deborah Galen, MD, has dedicated the better part of her lifetime to enhancing individuals’ well-being by seamlessly blending conventional Western medicine with integrative mind-body techniques.
 While she has since transitioned from her active clinical practice into retirement, her passion for fostering holistic health remains vibrant.
 Presently, Dr. Galen channels her expertise into imparting the wisdom of yoga, Qi Gong, and meditation.

 Her unwavering commitment to advancing integrative proactive health strategies underscores her profound understanding of the intrinsic connection between the mind and body in the realm of well-being.
 Dr. Galen’s outlook extends to community enrichment and sustainable living, a testament to her enduring dedication.
-Her genuine enthusiasm for endorsing the HongIk ECO Farm Project showcases her unyielding support for initiatives that harmonize with her values.
+Her genuine enthusiasm for endorsing the HongIk Eco Farm Project showcases her unyielding support for initiatives that harmonize with her values.

 With a legacy built upon healing and transformation, Dr. Deborah Galen continues to inspire through her teachings, embodying a harmonious blend of medical expertise, holistic insight, and community-driven advocacy.